Celebrities’ real names revealed

 Audrey Perry (Faith Hill)

 A young Audrey Perry dropped out of school at age 19 to move to Nashville in pursuit of her dreams of becoming a country singer.
 In the midst of her unsuccessful attempts to take off, Perry married a publisher named Daniel Hill.
 She took his last name, and as many singers do, used her middle name Faith as her stage name.
 Although she and Daniel divorced just after her first album came out, the singer kept the name Faith Hill, as fans had grown accustomed to it.
 However, Hill did keep her given name alive by naming her third daughter Audrey in 2001.

 Michael Douglas (Michael Keaton)

-Any fan can probably guess why Michael Douglas had to change his name.
+Any fan can probably guess why Michael Keaton needed to change his name from the one on his birth certificate: Michael Douglas.
 After moving to Los Angeles to audition for TV roles, the actor knew he had to find a new name in order to avoid confusion the the already established actor Michael Douglas.
 He chose to adopt the surname Keaton out of admiration for a fellow actor.
 No, not Diane Keaton.
 It was actually a tribute to the early 20th century vaudevillian Buster Keaton.

 Brian Warner (Marilyn Manson)

 The last name you'd probably expect to belong to the devilish figure of Marilyn Manson is something as mundane as Brian Warner.
 The singer came from a pretty traditional, Christian family, and it was in Christian grade school that the teachers showed him and his classmates the music that they weren't supposed to be listening to, and he was immediately hooked.
 When he started his first band in the late '80s, Warner created his stage name by combining the names of two seemingly opposite cultural icons: Marilyn Monroe and Charles Manson.

 Eileen Edwards (Shania Twain)